markelog/validate/readme.md

 ## Intro

-It's simple HTTP validation service, with one available route `/email/validate`.
+It's a simple HTTP validation service, with one available route `/email/validate`.
 Which validates the email via `POST` request

 ## Start